ConceptJunkie/CoolNumbers/README.md

 This is an ongoing project to find the first prime after successive powers of 10.

+Yeah, it figures... oeis.org already has this information at A033873.

 ## 50th_mersenne_prime.txt

 The 50th Mersenne Prime was discovered recently.
 It took rpn about an hour to calculate the whole thing out.